-The following table (in thousands) displays fees for professional services by Ernst & Young LLP for the fiscal years ended September 30, 2021 and 2020:
+The following table (in thousands) displays fees for professional services by Ernst & Young LLP for the fiscal years ended September 30, 2022 and 2021:

-Fisca En Septer 2 Fiscal Year Ended September 30, 2020
+Fiscal ' Year Ended Year Ended

+Septem ber 30, 2022 Septem ber 30, 2021

-Audit Fees \$ 670 \$ 630
+Audit Fees \$ 642 \$ 670

-Audit Related Fees -
+Audit Related Fees - -

-Tax Fees 65 92
+Tax Fees 90 65

-All Other Fees
+All Other Fees - -

-\$ 735 \$ 722
+\$ 732 \$ 735

-Audit Fees: Audit fees include fees for services that normally would be provided by Ernst & Young LLP in connection with statutory and regulatory filings or engagements and that generally only an independent registered public accounting firm can provide.
-In addition to fees for the audit of our annual financial statements, the audit of the effectiveness of our internal control over financial reporting and the review of our quarterly financial statements in accordance with standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), this category contains fees for comfort letters, statutory audits, consents, and assistance with and review of documents filed with the SEC.
+Audit Fees: Audit fees include fees for services that normally would be provided by the independent auditor in connection with statutory and regulatory filings or engagements and that generally only an independent registered public accounting firm can provide.
+In addition to fees for the audit of our annual financial statements and the review of our quarterly financial statements in accordance with standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), this category contains fees for comfort letters, statutory audits, consents, and assistance with and review of documents filed with the SEC.